 Getting the most from our lives and being present in all that we do is an aspiration most of us share.
 However, to achieve this, we need to pay attention and remain focused, which takes practice and the right guidance.
 Here are 5 mindfulness talks to inspire a great day.

-In our lives, we come across many distractions and that can cause us to lose a sense of direction.
-It can lead to a lack of attention, a lack of awareness of our surroundings.
-Distractions can also leading to stress and worry.
+In our lives, we come across many distractions, which can cause us to lose a sense of direction.
+It can lead to a lack of attention and awareness of our surroundings.
+Distractions can also lead to stress and worry.

-If we want to maximise our potential then we have to be mindful.
 What is mindfulness?
-One way to think about mindfulness is as a tool for life that enables us to capitalise on opportunities in our work and personal lives.
-It also enhances our ability to connect with others while also facing challenges in the correct way.
+One way to think about mindfulness is as a tool for life that enables us to capitalize on opportunities in our work and personal lives.
+It also enhances our ability to connect with others while facing challenges correctly.

-So, take a look at these mindfulness talks and embrace every second of every day.
+So, take a look at these ted talks about mindfulness and embrace every second of every day.

 |M Davis, Daphne & Hayes, Jeffrey.
 (2011).
 What Are the Benefits of Mindfulness?
 A Practice Review of Psychotherapy-Related Research.
 Psychotherapy (Chicago, Ill.).
 48. 198-208.
 10.1037/a0022062.|

 |Paul Grossman, Ludger Niemann, Stefan Schmidt, Harald Walach, Mindfulness-based stress reduction and health benefits: A meta-analysis, Journal of Psychosomatic Research, Volume 57, Issue 1, 2004, Pages 35-43, ISSN 0022-3999, https://doi.org/10.1016/S0022-3999(03)00573-7.|